Le-foucheur/Typst-VarTable/documentation.typ

 = 3 - More complex examples

-There is a little bundle of want you can do
+Here is a little bundle of what you can do with the package.

 == 3.1 - #link("https://en.wikipedia.org/wiki/Gamma_function")[#underline(stroke: blue)[#sym.Gamma function]] on $[0;  +oo]$
 Where it takes a minimum on $[0;+oo[$ for $x = alpha$